bolt/docs/source/content-in-templates.md

-<p class="note"><strong>Note:</strong> Before Pilex 1.0 is released, it'll be possible to create one-to-one and one-to-many relatrionships between records.
+<p class="note"><strong>Note:</strong> Before Bolt 1.0 is released, it'll be possible to create one-to-one and one-to-many relatrionships between records.
 The record object will provide access to records that are related to it.</p>

 Using {{ records }}